ftravers/PublicDocumentation/training/buildingSoftware.md

-First create the project you want with Maven
+First create the project you want with "Maven":/maven.html#createProject